-- a.
-As used in the agreement, the term "other funding" means funding received from a third party to support research and development activities. - b.
-The recipient will inform the cognizant NSF Program Officer in writing (by letter or e-mail) prior to submitting any other funding proposal to NSF or to another organization (including Federal, State, or local agencies) that involves or impacts current funded personnel or facilities under the award. - c.
-In submitting the information to NSF, the awardee will include (i) the proposal title, (ii) Principal Investigator/Manager name, as applicable, (iii) name of the agency, program, or organization, (iv) name of the cognizant official at the agency, program, or organization, (v) reasons for seeking other funds, (vi) impact of the project on the NSF supported program, (vii) number of person months devoted to the project, (viii) total level of other support being sought, and (ix) the level of NSF co-sponsorship, if any.
-NSF may approve in advance a certain class of proposals, e.g. proposals for particular Federal Agency missions. - d.
+a.
+As used in the agreement, the term "other funding" means funding received from a third party to support research and development activities.

+b.
+The awardee will inform the cognizant NSF Program Officer in writing (by letter or e-mail) prior to submitting any other funding proposal to NSF or to another organization (including Federal, State, or local agencies) that involves or impacts current funded personnel or facilities under the award.

+c.
+In submitting the information to NSF, the awardee will include (i) the proposal title; (ii) Principal Investigator/Manager name, as applicable; (iii) name of the agency, program, or organization; (iv) name of the cognizant official at the agency, program, or organization; (v) reasons for seeking other funds; (vi) impact of the project on the NSF supported program; (vii) number of person months devoted to the project; (viii) total level of other support being sought; and (ix) the level of NSF co-sponsorship, if any.

+d.
 Upon notification from the sponsor that the proposed work is to be funded, the awardee will forward to NSF a final statement of work, a final budget and any modifications to the documentation of the original criteria in response to the review.
-NSF may conduct retrospective reviews of such proposals; the awardee will maintain files of all such proposals to be available to NSF on request. - e.
+NSF may conduct retrospective reviews of such proposals; the awardee will maintain files of all such proposals to be available to NSF on request.

+e.
 The awardee must indicate in proposals submitted to Federal agencies that funding, if approved, will be accomplished through use of an interagency fund transfer between NSF and the other Federal agency.
 When interagency fund transfers are used, the awardee must carry out activities funded by other Federal agencies in accordance with those agreements.
 However, there may be instances when use of an interagency fund transfer is not desirable.
 In those instances, the awardee must indicate to NSF (see section b. above) in the documentation referred to above, its preference to accept funds directly from another Federal agency and must submit justification for such direct funding.
 Such requests are subject to prior approval of the cognizant NSF Program Officer.

-62. Contract Requirements
+65. Contract Requirements